rm720/comp1100-assignment3/README.md

 it can also identify the difference between a position that's bad for us, and a position that's _really_ bad for us.

-So instead of looking just one turn into the future like a greedy bot would, we can try looking several turns into the future, both to increase the accuracy of our scoring function, and avoiding the common pitfall that a greedy bot has of playing a move that seems really good, only for the opponent to have an even better move next turn.
+So instead of looking at just one turn into the future like a greedy bot would, we can try looking at several turns into the future, both to increase the accuracy of our scoring function and avoid the common pitfall that a greedy bot has of playing a move that seems really good, only for the opponent to have an even better move next turn.